4d/docs/website/translated_docs/pt/FormEditor/formEditor.md

 *   **Static objects** (lines, frames, background pictures, etc.): These objects are generally used for setting the appearance of the form and its labels as well as for the graphic interface.
 They are available in the object bar of the Form editor.
 You can also set their graphic attributes (size, color, font, etc.) and their resizing properties using the Property List.
 Static objects do not have associated variables like active objects.
 However, you can insert dynamic objects into static objects.

 *   **Active objects**: These objects perform tasks or functions in the interface and can take many forms: fields, buttons, scrollable lists, etc. Each active object is associated with either a field or a variable.
+Each active object is associated with either a field or a variable.

 ### Selecting objects